 This feature allows temporary unprotection of previously protected sectors to change data in-system.
-The Sector Unprotect mode is activated by setting the RE-SET# pin to $V{\rm ID}$ (11.5 V - 12.5 V).
+The Sector Unprotect mode is activated by setting the RE-SET# pin to V{ID} .
 During this mode, formerly protected sectors can be programmed or erased by selecting the sector addresses.
-Once $V{\rm ID}$ is removed from the RESET# pin, all the previously protected sectors are protected again.
+Once V{ID} is removed from the RE-SET# pin, all the previously protected sectors are protected again.
 Figure 1 shows the algorithm, and Figure 25 shows the timing diagrams, for this feature.
+If the WP#/ACC pin is at V{IL} , sectors 0 and 1 (bottom boot) or 69 and 70 (top boot) will remain protected during the Temporary sector Unprotect mode.

-- All protected sectors unprotected (If WP#/ACC = V{IL}, outermost boot sectors will remain protected). - All previously protected sectors are protected once again.
+- All protected sectors unprotected (If WP#/ACC = V{IL}, sectors 0 and 1 (bottom boot) or 69 and 70 (top boot) will remain protected). - 2.
+All previously protected sectors are protected once again.